-This function is helpful when you are planning your trip and want to perhaps make your “My Favorites”’ a collection of rides, shows, and restaurants that you know you definitely want to experience on your visit.
+This function is helpful when you are planning your trip and want to perhaps make your “My Favorites” a collection of rides, shows, and restaurants that you know you definitely want to experience.
 For frequent visitors, this function helps mark your own individual collection of past favorites.
-And when checking wait times, having a list of favorites will make it easy to quickly know the wait times of your favorite rides.
+And when checking wait times, having a list of favorites will make it easy to quickly know the wait times of your preferred rides.

-Occasionally, Universal will deploy relevant messages such as in-park concerts and more to your device.
+Occasionally, Universal will deploy relevant messages (such as about in-park concerts) and more to your device.

-Upon selecting each park, a map will open up.
-Initially, the map will display icons that show the location of rides, but you can also select “shows, “dine,” and “shop” along the top.
-These selections can be displayed all at once (by selecting multiple categories) or one at a time, which can be accomplished by deselecting the other categories at the top.
+Under the “Theme Parks” tab, you’ll find Universal Studios Florida, Islands of Adventure, and Volcano Bay.
+Upon selecting each park, a map will open up which will initially display icons that show the location of rides, but you can also select “shows, “dine,” and “shop” along the top.
+These options can be displayed all at once (by selecting multiple categories) or one at a time, which can be accomplished by deselecting the other categories at the top.

-There is also a restroom icon at the bottom of the map.
+You can filter experiences by thrill, 3D and 4D, water, and kids.
+There is also a restroom icon at the bottom of the map – there is one icon for regular bathrooms and another which shows three people, indicating a companion restroom.
 This is just like the categories at the top and will display in addition to any other subsets you have already selected.
-There is one icon for regular restrooms and another which shows three people, indicating a companion restroom.

 You can also zoom in on the map, which will be necessary to get a better sense of the exact location of the item in which you are interested.
 The details on the maps, once you zoom in, are fun to look at, as well.